 We woke up very early to have breakfast while watching the sunrise on Uluru.

-It is usually possible to choose to climb Uluru, even if it is not recommended because Aborigines ask people not to do it.
+When I visited, it was still possible to choose to climb Uluru.
+But our guide and all the signs highlighted it was not recommended as Aborigines ask people not to do it.
 Uluru is for them a sacred place and climbing it is an offence to their culture.
-Moreover, due to the extreme weather, the climb is dangerous, and there often are injuries or deaths.
+Moreover, due to the extreme weather, the climb could be dangerous, and there were injuries or deaths regularly.
 After the moving talk from our guide the day before about respecting the Aborigines’ wishes, I did not feel at all the envy to climb it.
-Anyway, on the day we were there, the climb was closed because of the wind, and I was glad to avoid the debates in the group.
+Anyway, on the day we were there, the climb was closed because of the wind, and I was glad to avoid any debates in the group.
+Nowadays, it is not possible to climb Uluru.